Anilkumar-Krishna/Anilkumar-Krishna/README.md

 - 👋 Hi, I’m Anilkumar Munikrishnappa
 - 👀 By profession i am a public policy researcher and keenly interested in learning python and machine learning models.
 I like to try my skills on some of the well known business problems, and try to extend this skills to study critical policy problems.
-- 💞️ I’m open to collaborate on public policy problems related to covid, higher education, climate change, migration and others
-- 📫 You can reach me by email: online.kumar@gmail.com

 <!---
 Anilkumar-Krishna/Anilkumar-Krishna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.